swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-3-initialize-git-and-dvc-for-local-training/index.md

 ## Introduction

 Now that you have a good understanding of the experiment, it's time to streamline the code sharing process.
+We will create a Git repository to enable tracking of changes and reproducibility.

-Instead of relying on ZIP archives, we will create a Git repository to enable easy collaboration with the rest of the team.
+Later, we will streamline the code sharing process by sharing a remote a Git repository to enable easy collaboration with the rest of the team.

 In this chapter, you will learn how to: